ibm-cloud-docs/cis/deploy-rule-sets.md

 You can deploy managed rulesets at the zone or instance level by using the CLI or API.
 {: shortdesc}

 You can always deploy a managed ruleset with customized behavior (changes executed in addition to the default configuration) by overriding it.
-For more information, refer to [Overriding rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).
+For more information, refer to [Overriding managed rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).
 {: tip}

 ## Deployment workflow